 When it comes to surviving financially during a recession, excess debt is like a millstone hanging around your neck.
-If not brought under control, this debt can sink your personal finances by eliminating any wiggle room in your monthly budget.
+If not brought under control, debt can sink your personal finances by eliminating any flexibility in your monthly budget.
 We generally recommend lowering or even eliminating all high-interest debt.
 You should start by whittling down credit card debt, paying off the cards with the highest interest rate first.

 2. Build up your emergency savings fund.

-Having a solid emergency fund will help you avoid a situation where you need to sell stocks that have dropped in value to pay for unexpected expenses when they might be significantly down.
-A common rule of thumb is to save between three- and six-months’ worth of non-discretionary living expenses in an emergency fund.
+Having a solid emergency fund emergency fund will help you avoid a situation where you need to sell stocks that have dropped in value to pay for unexpected expenses.
+A common rule of thumb is to save between 3-6 months’ worth of non-discretionary living expenses in an emergency fund.
 This includes expenses like your mortgage or rent, utilities, insurance, groceries and transportation.
 For example, if your budgeted non-discretionary living expenses are $2,000 per month, your goal would be to accumulate between $6,000 and $12,000 in an emergency savings fund.

-You should park your emergency funds in a 100 percent liquid account like a high-yield account so you can access your money easily and penalty-free when you need it.
-Make sure you read the fine print when you’re choosing an account for your savings, as while it’s great to earn interest on your emergency fund, your goal should be to keep the money safe and liquid.
-Sometimes accounts will have withdrawal limits or restrictions, so just make sure you’re aware of that before moving your money.
+You should park your emergency funds in a 100% liquid account that is FDIC insured so you can access your money easily and penalty-free when you need it.
+Make sure you read the fine print when you’re choosing an account for your savings.
+While it’s great to earn interest on your emergency fund, your primary goal should be to keep the money safe and liquid.
+Some accounts will have withdrawal limits, restrictions or even hidden bank fees, so just make sure you’re aware of that before moving your money.

 3. Identify your discretionary expenses.

-You’ll notice that I referred to non-discretionary living expenses in the previous step, but now is also the time to review your spending patterns in search of money that you spend on discretionary expenses that you could eliminate if you had to.
+Now that we’ve discussed non-discretionary living expenses, it also makes sense to review your discretionary spending patterns in search of expenses that you could eliminate if you have to.

-For most people, this includes things like eating out at restaurants, going to movies and concerts, and other types of entertainment.
-Excess subscriptions for everything from multiple streaming services to health clubs, to cable or satellite TV, to expensive cell phone plans should also be carefully scrutinized.
-By identifying these discretionary expenses now, you can better plan for what you’d be willing to eliminate if you need to in the future.
+Excess subscriptions for everything from multiple streaming services to health clubs, to cable or satellite TV, to expensive cell phone plans are all items you should carefully scrutinize.
+Identify these types of discretionary expenses now and evaluate what you’d be willing to eliminate if you needed to tighten your belt for a while.

 4. Live within your means.

-In their effort to “live the American dream” and “keep up with the Joneses,” many people end up living beyond their means, especially in long bull markets where we become used to extended periods of economic stability.
-For example, they buy a larger and more expensive house, drive more expensive cars, and take fancier vacations than they can really afford.
+In their effort to “live the American dream,” many people end up living beyond their means, especially in long bull markets where we become used to extended periods of economic stability.
+For example, they may buy a larger and more expensive house, drive more expensive cars, and take fancier vacations than they can really afford.

-As you work on preparing your personal finances for the end of the bull market, seriously consider whether you could benefit from downsizing to a smaller home or selling cars with high monthly payments in favor of less expensive options.
-While we’re not advocating an approach of compromising your lifestyle because you’re scared of market activity, it’s generally a good idea to take stock of what you can really, comfortably afford.
-Doing this now could make you a lot less vulnerable to a recession when one finally occurs.
+As you work on preparing your personal finances for a possible recession, seriously consider reducing some of your big-ticket expenses, like selling cars with high monthly payments in favor of less expensive options.
+While we’re not advocating an approach of compromising your lifestyle because you’re scared of market activity, it’s generally a good idea to take stock of what you can comfortably afford during a period of economic recession.